-Surgical orthodontics, also known as orthognathic surgery, is used to correct more complex jaw and bite issues that cannot be treated with braces or aligners alone.
-At Stellar Orthodontics, Dr. Stella Dong Wagner works closely with experienced oral and maxillofacial surgeons to help patients achieve improved function, balance, and long-term stability.
+Surgical orthodontics, also known as orthognathic surgery, is used to correct complex jaw and bite issues that cannot be treated with braces or aligners alone.
+At Stellar Orthodontics, Dr. Stella Dong Wagner works closely with experienced oral and maxillofacial surgeons to help patients achieve improved bite function, facial balance, airway health, and long-term stability.

 What Is Surgical Orthodontics?

-Surgical orthodontics is a combined approach that includes both orthodontic treatment and jaw surgery to correct significant skeletal and bite discrepancies.
+Surgical orthodontics is a specialized treatment approach that combines orthodontic care and corrective jaw surgery to address skeletal discrepancies involving the upper jaw, lower jaw, or both.

 This type of treatment may be recommended when:

-- Bite issues cannot be corrected with orthodontics alone
+- Bite problems cannot be corrected with braces alone

-- Facial balance is affected by jaw positioning
+- Facial balance is affected by jaw position

-Orthodontic treatment is used before and after surgery to ensure proper alignment and long-term results.
+Orthodontic treatment is used before and after surgery to properly position the teeth and create stable long-term results.

-Surgical orthodontics is typically recommended for adults or patients whose jaw growth is complete.
-Common conditions include:
+Surgical orthodontics is typically recommended for patients with moderate to severe jaw discrepancies after jaw growth is complete.

 - Severe overbite or underbite